-It is well known that ancient Rome was one of the biggest empires to have ever existed in human history.
-For this reason, the topic of ancient Roman art becomes far broader than one might expect it to be, since it involves observing traditional art practiced for over 1000 years across the vast regions of Africa, Asia and Europe.
-The earliest recognizable pieces of ancient Roman art date back even beyond 500 BCE.
-The paradigm of Roman art was clearly influenced by the artistic practices popular at the time of the classical Greek era.
-The Romans took whatever they could learn from already prevalent practices and then improvised to develop their own practice in art.
-That being said, here is the list of top 10 ancient Roman arts and sculptures that went recognized throughout history for their sheer artistry and ingenuity.
+It is well known that ancient Rome was one of the biggest empires in human history.
+For this reason, the topic of ancient Roman art is broad, since it includes traditional art practiced for over 1,000 years across the vast regions of Africa, Asia, and Europe.
+The earliest recognizable pieces of ancient Roman art date back to before 500 BC.
+Roman art was clearly influenced by the artistic practices popular during the classical Greek era.
+The Romans took whatever they could learn from existing practices and then built upon them to develop their own artistic style.
+Here is a list of the top 10 pieces of ancient Roman art and sculpture that have been recognized throughout history:

 10. Roman Mosaics

-The ancient Romans had a very noticeable instinct in combining wonderful pieces of arts with practicality of daily life.
-The Roman mosaics truly reflect this artistic flair since they were used to depict everyday life scenes in ancient Rome.
-These were wonderful yet elaborate paintings or even patterns that the Romans made with small pieces of ceramic tiles.
-Then these dazzling specimens of art were used to cover counter tops, or walls and sometimes even entire floors.
-These mosaics not only served for a stunning view, but the ceramic helped to keep the house cool and it was far easier to keep them clean.
-The Romans used to create different styles of mosaics that varied in terms of shape of each individual ceramic tile or stone.
-These individually painted stones were then put together in a unique pattern such that it would reflect the daily life aesthetics of ancient Rome.
+The ancient Romans had a knack for integrating wonderful pieces of art with the practicalities of daily life.
+Roman mosaics truly reflect this artistic flair since they were used to depict scenes of everyday life in ancient Rome.
+The mosaics were wonderful and elaborate paintings or patterns that the Romans made using small pieces of ceramic tile.
+These dazzling specimens were then used to cover counter tops, walls, and sometimes even entire floors.
+The mosaics were not only beautiful to look at but the ceramic helped to keep the house cool and it was easy to clean.
+The Romans created different styles of mosaics that varied in shape depending on the individual ceramic tile or stone.
+These individually painted stones were then put together in a unique pattern to depict scenes from everyday life.

-One can conclude from the list above, the ancient Roman art enveloped a wide range of artistic means and offered the use of pretty much any resource that could be constructed into a long last art and sculpture.
-They used ceramic marbles to create wonderful mosaic paintings, and at the same time they also used variation and an amalgamation of marbles to create sculptures of lasting historical significance.
-Being the capital of a thriving empire, Rome remained the cradle of all the artistic flair that adorned civilization in both Republic and Empirical era.
-It is only reasonable to see a Greek, Mediterranean and even Egyptian influences in ancient Roman art.
-But the long standing monuments and villas with some of the most amazing pieces of art are the testimonies to the artistic history of ancient Rome.
+From the list above, it is easy to conclude that ancient Roman art included a wide range of artistic techniques and made use of pretty much any resource that could be constructed into a long-lasting piece of art.
+The ancient Romans used ceramic marble to create wonderful mosaics, and at the same time they also used a mixture of different types of marble to create sculptures of lasting historical significance.
+Being the capital of a thriving empire, Rome remained the hub of artistic flair in the republican and empirical eras.
+It is only natural to see Greek, Mediterranean, and even Egyptian influences in ancient Roman art, but these long-lasting monuments and villas showcased some of the most amazing pieces of art and are a testament to the great artistic history of ancient Rome.